Systems Thinking and Managerial Economics

-We were exceptionally lucky to learn from Professor Bar, an expert in Economic Growth, Demographic Economics, and mathematical economics.
-This course shared our second semester of San Francisco State University’s Executive MBA program with Strategic Marketing Management and dovetailed last semester’s Financial & Managerial Accounting and Managing Organizational Change courses.
-This class taught me leaps and bounds more than hoped for and rounded out my concurrent studies in foresight and strategy.
+We were exceptionally lucky to learn from Professor Bar, an expert in Economic Growth, Demographic Economics, and Mathematical Economics.
+This course shared the second semester of our San Francisco State University’s Executive MBA program with Strategic Marketing Management and dovetailed previous courses on Financial & Managerial Accounting and Managing Organizational Change and rounded out my concurrent studies in foresight and strategy.

 According to the textbook for this course, Managerial Economics & Strategy, managerial economics is about decision making in the face of scarcity.

 An emphasis on asking the right question and solving the right problem.
-The singular goal was to make economic decision making useful for us as managers and teach us to think like economists.
+The singular goal was to make economic decision making useful for us as managers and instruct us in thinking like economists.
 Our big takeaways were the quantitative frameworks, equations, graphs, and formulas to engage on-the-ground management decision points.

-We applied these following topics outlined in the below graphic to quantitative frameworks for determining; business area selection, choice of product, optimum output, price, technology, sales promotion, motivating executives and workers, behavioral economics, and strategic interaction with competitors.
+In this course we applied the following topics outlined in the below graphic to quantitative frameworks for determining; business area selection, choice of product, optimum output, price, technology, sales promotion, motivating executives and workers, behavioral economics, and strategic interaction with competitors.

-These techniques are used to answer questions including how much to invest in new technology and advertising,under what circumstances to shut down as well as what price to charge for specific products under different situations?
+These techniques are used to answer questions including how much to invest in new technology and advertising, under what circumstances to continue versus ending a project or product, as well as what price to charge for specific products under different situations?

 Managerial Economics and Foresight:

 My objective in concurrently pursuing Masters Degrees in both Business and Foresight (Futures Studies) is to be a practical future-ready leader capable of managing through planned and discontinuous change.
-This course was a rich platform for powerful discipline-crossing competencies.
-The management/Foresight overlap is powerful.
+This project and course was a rich team platform for refining powerful discipline-crossing competencies at the management/Foresight overlap.

 Economic forecasting can closely align with Foresight.
 Many of our endeavors in this course expanded upon our knowledge of data-driven projections; regression, residuals for determining the gap between actual and predicted values, confidence intervals, extrapolation, theory based forecasting using a systems thinking understanding of structure to better anticipate, dynamic analysis to consider relationships between time periods.